SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 The ``Point`` structure above defines a mutating ``moveBy(x:y:)`` method, which moves a ``Point`` instance by a certain amount.
-Instead of returning a new point, this method actually modifies the point on which it is called.
+Instead of returning a new point, this method actually modifies the point on which it's called.
 The ``mutating`` keyword is added to its definition to enable it to modify its properties.